rykcod/massa/README.md

 ```
 #### [MAINTENANCE] After container creation ####
 __[OPTION] To enable or update features after container creation just edit /massa_mount/config/config.ini and set__
-  * Set your ''DISCORD_TOKEN'' value to enable "Autoget MAS faucet" feature and autoregistration node and IP to massabot (Refer to HELP section)
   * Set your ''DYN_PUB_IP'' value to enable dynamical IP management (0=Disable 1=Enable)
   * Set your ''TARGET_ROLL_AMOUNT'' value to enable roll amount target to stake for your node (Integer value)
-  * Set your ''NODE_TESTNET_REGISTRATION'' value to enable node registration with massabot (KO=Enable OK=AlreadyDone)
   * Set your ''MASSAGUARD'' value to enable or disable massa-guard features 0=Disable 1=Enable (Enable by default)
   * Set your ''NODE_LOGS'' value to disable logs files (0=Disable 1=Enable).
 Default value 1.